MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/azd-install-bare-metal.md

 ### [Windows](#tab/windows)

-Once you've installed the MSI versions, you should **not** use the uninstall script to remove `azd`.
-This will leave some items behind on the machine.
-Instead, **for version 0.5.0-beta.1 and later:**
+Once you've installed the MSI versions, using the uninstall script to remove `azd` will leave some items behind on the machine. **Instead, for version 0.5.0-beta.1 and later:**

 1. Search for **Add or remove programs** in Windows.